tarwn/lessthandot-hugo/blogs/content/posts/2009-08-23-scripting-all-jobs-on-sql-server-2005-20.md

   <a href="/wp-content/uploads/blogs/DataMgmt/Denis/ADvent/SCriptOut4.png?mtime=1357605366"><img alt="" src="/wp-content/uploads/blogs/DataMgmt/Denis/ADvent/SCriptOut4.png?mtime=1357605366" width="279" height="280" /></a>
 </div>

-So navigate to the job folder, press on it and hit the F7 key or from the toolbar: view&#8211;>Object Explorer Details
+So navigate to the job folder, press on it and hit the F7 key or from the toolbar: view–>Object Explorer Details

 That will bring up a view like the following